 Searching a dataset is easy.

-from command to read data located in any kind of dataset, such as a timestamped index, a metric index, a view, or a lookup.
+from command to read data located in any kind of dataset, such as a timestamped index, a view, or a lookup.
 The only required syntax is:

 This simple search returns all of the data in the dataset.
 That might be a lot of data.
 You should try to narrow down the results returned from the dataset by adding filters to your search.
 You can use filters to specify what you are looking for or what you want to exclude from your data.